skprasadu/kbe-sb-microservices/README.md

 # SFG Beer Works - Brewery Microservices

 This project has a services of microservices for deployment via Docker Compose and Kubernetes.
+This needs Docker container and need to be deployed in Kubernetes and it follows the implementation of Spring Cloud Kubernetes

 You can access the API documentation [here](https://sfg-beer-works.github.io/brewery-api/#tag/Beer-Service)